Frankfurt Stocks, Euro Rise On German Vote Outcome - UrduPoint

 London, (APP - UrduPoint / Pakistan Point News - 24th Feb, 2025) Frankfurt equities and the euro rose Monday after conservatives led by Friedrich Merz won Germany's national election, with investors hoping that Europe's largest economy can emerge from recession.

-Elsewhere, London edged up but Paris slipped tracking losses in Asia and on Wall Street.
+Elsewhere, London and Paris slipped tracking losses in Asia, while Wall Street rebounded from heavy selling at the end of last week.

-Frankfurt's DAX index gained 0.8 percent in midday deals after Merz urged a speedy formation of a new coalition government.
+Frankfurt's DAX index gained 0.6 percent in afternoon deals after Merz urged a speedy formation of a new coalition government.

 He warned that as US President Donald Trump is driving rapid and disruptive changes, "the world isn't waiting for us".